Brikaa/security-assignment-2/report/report.md

 # Notes

 - Additional properties on the system were not enabled.
 This makes the system consistent with the online demo at <http://demo.testfire.net/> and hence the exploits will also work there.
 Enabling the additional properties does introduce other vulnerabilities, but I have already found 23 vulnerabilities.
-- If you want to test on <http://demo.testfire.net/> or on your local instance, make sure to replace the `/altoromutual` part in the URLs in the exploits JavaScript scripts to the base path on which the website is hosted.
+- If you want to test on <http://demo.testfire.net/> or on your local instance, make sure to replace the `/altoromutual` part in the URLs in the exploits in the JavaScript scripts to the base path on which the website is hosted.
 For example, in case of the <http://demo.testfire.net/>, there is no base path so the `/altoromutual` part of the URL has to be removed in the scripts.
 - Code patches are applied in the order they appear.
 - The system provides an additional API (we'll refer to it as the REST API) in addition to the API the frontend uses to communicate with the backend.
 Some same vulnerabilities are discovered through both APIs; these are not duplicates.
 They are two entry points to the same vulnerability and should be tested separately.
 - Finding details are high-level, low-detail descriptions of the vulnerabilities.